Metropolises in the Mud Innovation in Delta Building Technology in Europe and China in the pre-Industrial Age

 URBAN-DELTA hypothesizes that major advances in the history of water-related engineering were not random but occurred at specific places and times.
 Several pioneering hotspots in the pre-industrial age seem to have existed.
 Therefore, the aim of URBAN-DELTA is to attain an entirely new, multidisciplinary understanding of technological innovations by tracing and explaining their historical emergence in the production of the built environment in Eurasian deltas before 1800.

 This project is the first in-depth comparative study of construction techniques for marshy conditions.
 It examines three key deltas in Europe and China and questions how builders overcame technological limitations.
-The key questions include:
+The project seeks to answer several critical questions:

 1. Did innovation occur incrementally or were there spurts at specific times and places?